2xs/dec/README.md

 * run './makedoc' to generate the pdf documentation (in doc, requires pdflatex) and the coqdoc html documentation (in coqdoc)

-## Building the full language inclusive of case study and tests
+## Building DEC1, inclusive of case study and tests

   go to src/DEC1/ and run 'make'

+## Building DEC2

+  go to src/DEC2/ and run 'make'

 ## Contributors

-The developers of DEC are
+The developers of DEC1 are

 * Paolo Torrini <paolo.torrini@univ-lille1.fr>